 After a break I looked for a little part-time job but was told I was over-qualified for the ones I was applying for and I was too old for any of the others.
 So that was that.

-Brian Abel was interviewed for WISEArchive on 18th June 2015 in Norwich
+Brian Abel talking to WISEArchive on 18th June 2015 in Norwich

 © 2020 WISEArchive.
 All Rights Reserved.